peter-can-write/notes/gdb/sql.md

 select s.Name
 from Studenten s
 where not exists (
       select v.VorlNr
       from Vorlesungen v, Professoren p
-			where v.gelesenVon=p.PersNr and
+      where p.Name = 'Sokrates' and
-						p.Name = 'Sokrates'   and
+            v.gelesenVon = p.PersNr and
             not exists (
                 select *
                 from hoeren h
-								where h.MatrNr=s.MatrNr and
+                where h.MatrNr = s.MatrNr and
-								      h.VorlNr=v.VorlNr
+                      h.VorlNr = v.VorlNr
             )
 );
 ```